Seungup/activate-functions-threshold-version/README_EN.md

 It is placed on the x-axis not under the x-axis.
 And, it's going to be like [Leaky ReLU](https://arxiv.org/abs/1505.00853)'s Characteristics.

-In this case, it is also possible to eliminate the calculation of the exponential function and multiply it by 0.001 because the characteristics of the Leaky ReLU and the exponential function are similar.
+In this case, it is also possible to eliminate the calculation of the exponential function and multiply it by (-1 * input * 0.001) because the characteristics of the Leaky ReLU and the exponential function are similar.
 If so, it omits the complex calculation process of the exponential function, resulting in similar performance but faster calculation speeds.

 And this is why can still possible to avoid the 'Dying ReLU' phenomenon.
 The reason is exponential function cannot be zero.